vincenzomadaghiele/MINGUS/README.md

 ```

 ### Training
 To re-train the model run the script MINGUS_train.py.
 Choose the dataset by typing the name of the folder containing the midi files in line 35.
-The trained models will be saved in the 'models' folder.
+The trained models will be saved in the [models](https://github.com/vincenzomadaghiele/MINGUS/tree/master/models) folder.

 ### Evaluation
 To evaluate the model run the script MINGUS_eval.py.
 Choose the dataset by typing the name of the folder containing the midi files in line 52.
 Choose the trained pitch and duration models from the 'models' folder and type their name in line 106 and 122.
 The metrics results will be saved as a json file in the 'metrics' folder.